 Appendicitis is more common in men and teenagers.

 You are at increased risk of developing appendicitis if you have family members who have had appendicitis.

 Symptoms usually happen quickly.
 Pain usually increases during a 6-12 hour period.
-Patients may have some or all of the following symptoms:
+Some or all of the following may be present:

 If the appendix ruptures, symptoms include: